 How to Meditate in the Lying or Supine Position

 Your eyes can be closed or half-closed.
-I’d suggest closed for pre-sleep meditation and slightly open when practicing during the day to not create or increase the habit of falling asleep.
+I’d suggest closing for pre-sleep meditation and slightly opening when practicing during the day to not create or increase the habit of falling asleep.

 Now that you are in this position bring your attention inside and to the natural rising and falling of the breath.
 Breathe through your nostrils with your mouth closed.
 Do not use force.
 Let your body breathe for itself, and you remain a silent witness.
 Do this for a few moments.